Giovanna1997/Giovanna1997/README.md

 ###

 <p align="left">Hi there!
-I'm Giovanna Rizkallah, an AI/ML Specialist & Mathematician with a strong foundation in computational science, machine learning, and data-driven problem-solving.
+I'm Giovanna Rizkallah, an AI/ML Specialist & Mathematician with a strong foundation in mathematics, computational electrical science, machine learning, and data-driven problem-solving.
 I am currently based in the United States. </p>

 ###